sap-tutorials/eda/tutorials/pubsub-queues-subscriptions/pubsub-queues-subscriptions.md

 - You have access to an SAP Integration Suite, advanced event mesh tenant.

 ## You will learn
-- How to create a queue in an SAP Integration Suite, advanced event mesh event broker service
+- How to create a queue in an SAP Integration Suite, advanced event mesh event broker service.
-- How to add topic subscriptions to a queue
+- How to add topic subscriptions to a queue.
-- How to consume message from a queue in the Try Me! page
+- How to consume message from a queue in the Try Me! page.

 ## Intro